Vicomtech/Dataset-of-2D-polygons-for-Additive-Manufacturing/README.md

 	* *loadPolygon.py:* this file has the functions needed to load the polygon and split it into polygons of maximum depth 2.
 	* *loadTxt.py:* this file has the functions needed to load the infills generated for a polygon.
 	* *plotPolygon.py:* this file has the functions needed to plot the polygon.
 	* *plotInfill.py:* this file has the functions needed to plot the infill generated for a polygon.
+The function `plotInfill` shows the final infill completely at once.
+The function `plotInfillSegment2Segment` shows the segments of the infill in the order the printer would print.
 	* *main.py:* this file plots a polygon and all the infills generated for it.
+By default `plotInfill` function is executed, but one can easily execute `plotInfillSegment2Segment` by uncommenting the line in which is called.

 ## Polygon visualization
 The code to visualize the polygons and their infills is to be executed in Python3.
 The input arguments should be: